Learning about the various aspects of a listing agent before finding one is key.

 Legal and regulatory knowledge: Experienced real estate agents are familiar with the legal and regulatory requirements surrounding property sales in your area, helping you maintain transparency and avoid potential issues with buyers.

-7 key qualifications of a top listing agent
+7 key qualifications of a good listing agent

-While this is technically accurate, our definition of a top listing agent goes beyond the number of homes an agent has sold.
+While this can be a helpful measure, our definition of a good listing agent goes beyond the number of homes an agent has sold.

 Why?